How It Works

 Day 2 (April 23): Four-Legged Friends or Foes

 Why do we have to register?
 First of all, this is a fundraiser.
 We're raising money for two nonprofit groups: Girls on the Run of the Triangle and the City of Oaks Foundation.
 All proceeds from the registration fees will be split equally between the two groups.
 Participants also can choose to donate more to one or both of the groups.
 Secondly, we require registration for participation in the challenge.
 Anyone can view the photos, but only registered participants can post them.
+Participants can register as a group, but we need one group member's contact information and only that person can post photos.
 As an incentive for participating and meeting the challenge, we will have drawings for gift cards and free race entries at the end of the event.
 Registration ends at 11:59 p.m.
 April 21.

 Day 3 (April 24): Greenway or Marked Trail Day 4 (April 25): Leafy Treasures

 After registering, what's next?
 Nothing officially happens for participants until April 22.
-This year, we'll have a special in-person "launch party" on April 21 (details to be announced).
+This year, we'll have a special in-person "kickoff" on April 21 at Raleigh's Lake Lynn park.
 Participants aren't required to attend, but we think it'll be a fun way to start the event.
 We suggest deciding beforehand which categories you want to choose, or if you want to try all of them.
 You don't have to wait until the event week to take your photos.
 However, we ask that you post your photos to the website during the week of April 22-29.
 You have one mandatory category and can choose from six of the other nine for the seven categories required to qualify for the prize drawing.

 Day 5 (April 26): Nature's Alphabet Day 6 (April 27): Outdoor Art

 What are the categories?
 The one mandatory category is Sign of Spring.
 Primarily, this includes flowers, but it could be pollen, plantings, or anything else that brings spring to mind (where you happen to live).
 The other main category (not mandatory) is Public Park.
-The other eight categories include Bird Watch (no backyard feeder photos allowed), Four-Legged Friends or Foes (must be outdoors), Greenway or Marked Trail, Leafy Treasures, Nature's Alphabet (a letter you see etched by nature), Outdoor Art, Shadow Friends (outdoor silhouette photos), and Water Wonders.
+The other eight categories include Bird Watch (no backyard feeder photos allowed), Four-Legged Friends or Foes (must be outdoors), Greenway or Marked Trail, Leafy Treasures, Nature's Alphabet (a letter you see etched by nature, such as a V, Y, or S), Outdoor Art, Shadow Friends (outdoor silhouette photos), and Water Wonders.
 The photos on this page are just samples.
 Your photos will likely look much different!

 Day 7 (April 28): Shadow Friends Day 8 (April 29): Water Wonders